anasm-17/DSA_collaborative_prep/CONTRIBUTING.md

 ## Submitting a problem with a solution

-For problems of difficulty levels moderate to very difficult your problem set directory will have to be accompanied with a pseudocode/diagrams that explains your thought process (it's actually extremely difficult solving such problems without pseudocode and diagrams, so you can export raw pictures of your scratch paper, etc).
+For problems of difficulty levels `difficult` to `very difficult` your problem set directory will have to be accompanied with a pseudocode/diagrams that explains your thought process (it's actually extremely difficult solving such problems without pseudocode and diagrams, so you can export raw pictures of your scratch paper, etc).

 #### Steps
 1. Fork and clone this repo into your system.